Logo

 8th District American Legion Riders

-Any post interested in hosting a meeting of the 8th District American Legion Riders please contact Ray McSherry at (715) 421-4117.
-Meetings are held the third Saturday of each month.
+Any post interested in hosting a meeting of the 8th District American Legion Riders should contact the Legion Riders Director.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------